Akash190104/Akash190104/README.md

 # 💫 About Me:
 I am a pre-final year CS undergrad from Kolkata, India.
-I'm currently a Research Analyst Intern at Lionheart Ventures.
+I'm currently a Data Scientist at Humane Intelligence.
 I am pursuing alignment research and I have worked on technical AI Safety Evaluations as a research fellow at Apart Research.

 ## 🌐 Socials: